omar-polo/plakar.io/content/articles/2025-04_01/index.md

 Kloset, our backup engine, is in charge of abstracting the problem into smaller problems and providing solutions.

-Absolutely!
-Here’s the revised version of the **Storage Layer** section with the mention of **pluggable connectors** and a reference to their detailed description later in the article:

 ### Storage Layer

 At the foundation of **Kloset** is the **storage layer**, responsible for writing and retrieving streams of raw, opaque bytes at specific storage locations.
 The term *opaque* is important: by the time data reaches this layer, it has already been **compressed and encrypted**, meaning the storage layer has no visibility into its structure or semantics.